Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

 {{% rules-block heading="Expansion: Fight Together" %}}

-In this expansion, all players are involved in every single war.
-(This might be a good idea if players find it hard to stay engaged when it's not their turn to wage a war.)
+In this expansion, all players are involved in every single war (just like the _Simulwars_ variant).
+The difference, though, is that this expansion works in _teams_ and also allows an odd number of players to be active at all times.

 During **setup**, break the players into two teams as fairly as possible: A and B.